aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

   );
 ```

-With `shallow: false`, the search params trigger the page to reload with the result, and we can use the `startTransition` function to track the pending state of the navigation.
+The way Nuqs is implemented, the search params are actually pushed to the URL instantly.
+To trigger the page to reload with the result, we set the option `shallow: false`.
+Then, we can use the `startTransition` function to track the pending state of the navigation and pass it to the Nuqs hook.

 Note: it seems the filtering flickers a little when settling - maybe this is related to a current [bug with transitions](https://github.com/vercel/next.js/issues/70977).
 The same bug is also present when clicking filters or searching - they are supposed to be batched together and create only one push to the history stack.